 Link: IZA WP

-Abstract: Does exposure to temporary mass migration affect the economic behavior of natives?
-In order to answer this question, we use a unique locality-level panel from the 2010 and 2016 rounds of the Life in Transition Survey and data on the main land routes taken by migrants in 18 European countries during the refugee crisis in 2015.
-To capture the exogenous variation in natives’ exposure to transit migration, we construct an instrument that is based on the distance of each locality to the optimal routes that minimize travelling time between the main origin and destination cities.
+Abstract: Does exposure to temporary mass migration affect the perceptions, beliefs, and economic behavior of natives?
+In order to answer this question, we use a unique locality-level panel from the 2010 and 2016 rounds of the Life in Transition Survey and data on the mainland routes taken by migrants in 18 European countries during the refugee crisis in 2015.
+To capture the exogenous variation in natives’ exposure to transit migration, we construct an instrument that is based on the distance of each locality to the optimal routes that minimize traveling time between the main origin and destination cities.
 We first show that the entrepreneurial activity of natives falls considerably in localities that are more exposed to mass transit migration, compared to those located further away.
 We then explore suggestive mechanisms and find results consistent with the view that the effect is driven by a change in risk attitudes, a decline in institutional trust and in the perceived political stability and an increase in the sense of lack of law and order.
 We also document an increase in the anti-migrant sentiment while attitudes towards other minorities remained unchanged.
 We rule out the possibility of out-migration of natives or of trade-related shocks (potentially confounded with the mass-transit migration) affecting our results.

 Link: IZA WP